PacktPublishing/Drupal-8-Theming-with-Twig/README.md

 <a href="https://prod.packtpub.com/in/web-development/drupal-8-theming-twig?utm_source=github&utm_medium=repository&utm_campaign=9781782168737"><img src="https://prod.packtpub.com/media/catalog/product/cache/e4d64343b1bc593f1c5348fe05efa4a6/b/0/b00672_mockupcover_normal_.jpg" alt="Book Name" height="256px" align="right"></a>

-This is the code repository for [Book Name](Packt UTM URL of the Book), published by Packt.
+This is the code repository for [Drupal 8 Theming with Twig](https://prod.packtpub.com/in/web-development/drupal-8-theming-twig?utm_source=github&utm_medium=repository&utm_campaign=9781782168737), published by Packt.

-**Subtitle from EPIC**
+****

 ## What is this book about?
-First Paragraph from the Long Description
+Drupal 8 is an open source content management system and powerful framework that helps deliver great websites to individuals and organizations, including non-profits, commercial, and government around the globe.
+This new release has been built on top of object-oriented PHP and includes more than a handful of improvements such as a better user experience, cleaner HTML5 markup, a new templating engine called Twig, multilingual capabilities, new configuration management, and effortless content authoring.
+Drupal 8 will quickly become the new standard for deploying content to both the web and mobile applications.
+However, with so many new changes, it can quickly become overwhelming knowing where to start and how to quickly.

-This book covers the following exciting features: <First 5 What you'll learn points>
+This book covers the following exciting features:
-* Learn how to manage users, groups, and permissions
+* Navigate the Drupal 8 Admin interface
-* Encrypt and decrypt disks with Linux Unified Key Setup /Luks
+* Build custom block layouts with reusable and fieldable blocks
-* Setup SSH for remote access, and connect it to other nodes
+* Create subthemes based on the Bartik and Classy base themes
-* Understand how to add, remove, and search for packages
+* Construct a responsive theme with Twitter Bootstrap
-* Use NFS and Samba to share directories with other users
+* Work with the new Twig PHP templating engine

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/10DigitISBN) today!